Calamitous/iris/README.md

   * Be secure
     * Message files should be owned and only editable by their author.
     * Iris should warn the user if this is not the case.
+  * Be a teacher
+    * Code should be clean, well-organized, and readable.
+  * Be limited in scope
+    * The source code should not exceed 1,000 LOC

 ## Technical Bits